‘The Bold And The Beautiful’ Spoilers: Coco Spy Necklace Wrecks Lives?

 Recent The Bold and The Beautiful spoilers from Soap Central show that Thomas invites Sally to join the Forresters Down Under in Australia for Liam Spencer’s (Scott Clifton) wedding to Steffy Forrester (Jacqueline MacInnes Wood).
 Will this The Bold and The Beautiful event change Sally’s mind?

-If Sally gets closer to the Forresters on The Bold and The Beautiful, might she regret letting Saul Feinberg Jr (Alex Wyse) and her grandma Shirley talk her into giving Coco the spy necklace?
+If Sally gets closer to the Forresters on The Bold and The Beautiful, might she regret letting Saul Feinberg Jr. (Alex Wyse) and her grandma Shirley talk her into giving Coco the spy necklace?
 Or will Steffy be unkind to Sally again and reignite the heat of the Forrester-Spectra rivalry on The Bold and The Beautiful?

 On yesterday’s #BoldandBeautiful, Quinn & Ridge continue to find themselves alone & getting closer.
 WATCH THE CLIP: https://t.co/MbNCMrazz3 pic.twitter.com/fQipvcoaDh